SyncfusionExamples/Build-Health-analysis-dashboard-with-WPF-Charts/README.md

 ### Phase 1: Calories and Steps Tracking

-Refer to the blog for step-by-step guidance: [Creating a Health Tracker App with Syncfusion WPF Chart Controls](https://www.syncfusion.com/blogs/post/wpf-health-tracker-chart-calories-steps).
+Refer to the blog for step-by-step guidance on [visualizing calories burned and steps taken in the Health Tracker dashboard](https://www.syncfusion.com/blogs/post/wpf-health-tracker-chart-calories-steps).

 ### Phase 2: Water and Sleep Tracking (Coming Soon)

-This section will be updated with the blog link once Phase 2 is published.
+Refer to the blog for step-by-step guidance on visualizing  water consumption and sleep duration in the Health Tracker dashboard.